sfagin89/Self-Adjusting-Traffic-System/README.md

 ### Vehicle Recognition
 * How will the Intersection node recognize vehicles at its intersection?
   * Google Maps API, or another source of live traffic data was considered.
 However after looking into how this information is collected and used, and possible ways to abuse the system<sup>[1]</sup>, we determined to not go with this route.
   * The current plan is to use Object recognition to observe and recognize individual vehicles at each intersection.
 A set of fisheye lens cameras will be placed at each ingress point of the intersection.
-Using the feed from these cameras, the individual vehicles will be recognized using the Tensorflow machine learning platform, through the TensorFlow Object Detection API.
+Using the feed from these cameras, the individual vehicles will be recognized using the Tensorflow<sup>[2]</sup> machine learning platform, through the TensorFlow Object Detection API<sup>[3]</sup>.
 * How will the Intersection node determine the directionality of the vehicles?
   * This will be achieved simply by determining which camera is observing the traffic.
 This becomes more complicated if a single central camera were used.
 ### Node Communication